icopy-site/awesome/docs/awesome/awesome-angular.md

 * [Angular Material CDK - a11y](https://material.angular.io/cdk/a11y/overview) - The a11y package provides a number of tools to improve accessibility.
 * [PrimeNG](https://primeng.org/guides/accessibility) - Accessibility guide from PrimeNG.
 * [astral-accessibility](https://github.com/verto-health/astral-accessibility) - An open-source accessibility widget written in Angular.
-* [ngx-accessible-ui](https://github.com/ShakeelKadri/ngx-accessible-ui) - Angular 9+ navigation and menu directives compliant with WCAG 2.1 AA and the European Accessibility Act 2025 for inclusive web experiences.
 * [a11y-libraries](https://github.com/LDV2k3/a11y-libraries) - A range of accessibility solutions for Angular.
 * [a11yguard](https://github.com/shamaz332/a11yguard) - Delivers a zero‑dependency accessibility toolkit with cross‑framework primitives, idiomatic adapters, and a runtime audit mapped to EAA / EN 301 549.